Historiography of early Christianity: Paul of Tarsus

-Separation from Judaism

-The split between Pharisaic/Rabbinic Judaism (the period of the Tannaim) and Early Christianity is commonly attributed to the rejection of Jesus in his hometown c.30, the Council of Jerusalem in 50, the Destruction of the Second Temple in 70, the postulated Council of Jamnia of 90, and/or the Bar Kokhba revolt of 132–135.
-However, rather than a sudden split, there was a slowly growing chasm between Christians and Jews in the 1st centuries.
-Even though it is commonly thought that Paul established a Gentile church, it took centuries for a complete break to manifest.
-However, certain events are perceived as pivotal in the growing rift between Christianity and Judaism.

 Post-apostolic period

 Christianity throughout the 2nd and 3rd centuries has generally been less studied than in the periods that came before and after it.
 This is reflected in that it is usually referred to in terms of the adjacent periods with names as such "post-apostolic" (after the period of 1st century formative Christianity) and "ante-Nicene" (before the First Council of Nicaea).
 However, the 2nd and 3rd centuries are quite important in the development of Christianity.

 There is a relative lack of material for this period, compared with the later Church Father period.
 For example, a widely used collection (Ante-Nicene Fathers) includes most 2nd- and 3rd-century writings in nine volumes.
 This includes the writings of the Apostolic Fathers, Apologists, Clement of Alexandria, Irenaeus of Lyons, Origen of Alexandria and the New Testament Apocrypha, among others.
 In contrast, Nicene and Post-Nicene Fathers (consisting mainly of Augustine, Jerome and Chrysostom) fills twenty-eight volumes.

 According to Siker the developments of this time are "multidirectional and not easily mapped".
 While the preceding and following periods were diverse, they possessed unifying characteristics lacking in this period.
 1st-century Christianity possessed a basic cohesion based on the Pauline church movement, Jewish character, and self-identification as a messianic movement.
 The 2nd and 3rd centuries saw a sharp divorce from its early roots.
 There was an explicit rejection of then-modern Judaism and Jewish culture by the end of the 2nd century, with a growing body of adversus Judaeos literature.
 Christianity in the 4th and 5th centuries experienced imperial pressure and developed strong episcopal and unifying structure.
 The ante-Nicene period was without such authority and immensely diverse.
-Many variations in this time defy neat categorizations, with as various forms of Christianity interacted in a complex fashion to form the dynamic character of Christianity in this era.
+Many variations in this time defy neat categorizations, as various forms of Christianity interacted in a complex fashion to form the dynamic character of Christianity in this era.